pichillilorenzo/deps-report/README.md

 let optionsFindDependencies = {
   circular: false,              // if true, it will try to see if there are some circular dependencies with input files
   onlyCircular: false,          // if true, it will return only dependecies with circular dependency with input files
+  onlyNotFound: false,          // if true, it will return all modules that have no dependencies
+  hideNotFound: false,          // used only for CLI output
   parent: {
     excludeNodeModules: false,  // if true, it will exclude all node modules
     json: false,                // used only for CLI output